 A sad, but peaceful and serene place is the park around Martyrs Alley with the graves of soldiers who died during Azerbaijan’s wars.
 Most of them are from the Second World war, but also from the more recent struggles for independence in 1992 and the ongoing conflict regarding Nagorno Karabagh.

-5. Heydar Aliyev’s cultural centre
+14. Heydar Aliyev’s cultural centre

 No longer in walking distance from the old town I passed by the Heydar Aliyev’s cultural centre several times by bus on my way out of Baku.
 I never stopped to have a closer look, which maybe I should have.
 Its futuristic building is a strange form of white waves.
 Apparently the interior offers more quirky architectural wonders.

-6. The cats of Baku
+15. The cats of Baku

-Where to eat in Baku
+The best budget places to eat in Baku

 Baku Old city hostel